Is Barcelona Expensive? How Much to Budget Per Day

 Barcelona Public Transport Cost

 Barcelona is a great city to get around by foot.
 Many of the bigger sights are within walking distance of each other (except for Park Guell).
 For longer distances, the metro is your best way to get around the city.
-A ten journey ticket costs €10 and is better value than buying a single ticket.
-You can use the same ticket for a metro journey on buses, funiculars and some train and tram services.
-It will only count the journey as one ‘use’ so long as it is within the same hour and a half.
+Barcelona’s metro is fast, reliable, and covers most tourist spots.
+The buses, trams, and local trains (Rodalies) are also well-connected.

 Barcelona Attractions Prices

-- Sagrada Familia – €15
+- Sagrada Familia – €26

 Cheap Flights to Barcelona